LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

 ## Understanding Managed Identity

 Managed identity is a concept that eliminates the need of having to store credentials once an application has been deployed to the cloud.
-By using managed identity, we can securely access a variety of Azure services without having to store any credentials like as connection strings or passwords.
+By using managed identity, you can securely access a variety of Azure services without having to store any credentials like as connection strings or passwords.
 Managed identity may be used to connect to Key Vault from an Azure Function App or an Azure Web App, as well as to connect to Azure Blob Storage from an Azure Web App.

 Managed identities are of the following two types:

 -   System-assigned - this is activated directly on the Azure cloud service.
-For example, you can create a managed identity for your web app that will be automatically deleted once the web app instance is deleted.
+For example, you can create a managed identity for your web app that will be automatically deleted once the web app instance is deleted

 -   User-assigned - this is a stand-alone Azure resource that is created independent of the actual service instance.
 You can assign this identifier to one or more Azure resources simultaneously.
-As an example, you can set this identity to both an Azure Web App and an Azure Function at the same point in time.
+As an example, you can set this identity to both an Azure Web App and an Azure Function at the same point in time

 ## Create a Web App in the Azure Portal

-We will now create an Azure Web App instance with the permissions to access Azure Key Vault.
+You will now create an Azure Web App instance with the permissions to access Azure Key Vault.
 Adhere to the steps given below that would guide you to create a new Azure Web App instance while you’re within the Azure portal:

 1. In the Azure Portal, click on "Create a resource" from the Home screen